 United States – Expected Change in GDP (%)

 The numbers indicate that these banks, on average, expect the Canadian economy to shrink by 7.1% in 2020 while the US is expected to shrink by 6.1%.
 This is not going to spread out evenly, as the decline in this current quarter is expected to be almost 40% on an annualized basis.
-(Do note that all the quarterly results are presented on an annualized basis which makes for much larger numbers, particularly in extreme situations like we have right now.)
+(Do note that all the quarterly results are presented on an annualized basis which makes for much larger numbers, particularly in extreme situations as we have right now.)

 On a global scale, the International Monetary Fund released its forecast of GDP growth, which shows a similar pattern, although not as steep of a drop and not as fast of a recovery: